How a shadow banking crisis sent India's autos sector into a tailspin

 “The slowdown in the (NBFC) sector has dragged down vehicle sales growth,” said A.M.
 Karthik, financial sector head at ICRA.
 “Now the auto slowdown is becoming more visible as the liquidity squeeze continues.”

-Automakers including Maruti Suzuki (MRTI.NS), Tata Motors (TAMO.NS), and Mahindra & Mahindra (MAHM.NS) are feeling the heat and have either cut production or temporarily closed plants to correct mounting stocks.
+Automakers including Maruti Suzuki, Tata Motors, and Mahindra & Mahindra are feeling the heat and have either cut production or temporarily closed plants to correct mounting stocks.

 According to FADA data, passenger vehicle inventories now stand at 50-60 days up from around 45 days earlier, while those of two-wheelers are even higher at 80-90 days.
 For commercial vehicles, inventory levels range between 45 and 50 days.